melv618/melv618.github.io/blogposts/NetHardwareObfuscation.md

 *In this lab, I am using a Debian/debian-based operating system, but feel free to use any distribution that has NetworkManager and systemd.*

  * * *

+For demonstration purposes, my hostname will begin with 'unknowndevice' and with the following commands, we will attempt to blend in with the local network and avoid too much attention.